ellikarg/firstevergame/README.md

 ## Design

 ### Design Choices
-The game was designed to have a calming and relaxing effect on the user.
-Instead of the classic stick figure being hanged, the game uses flowers that lose petals.
-By doing so the negative connotation of the game being morbid or offensive is removed.

 ### Colour
 The color palette was chosen to match the flowery theme of the background image.
 A color picker was used to pick colors from the background image, these colors were then further adjusted to meet accessibility criteria.